pRiVi/avrkernel/README.md

 avrkernel
 =========

-Send your data through multiple AVRs in packets.
+Send your data in packets and adresses through multiple AVRs via its serial interface.